mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 This page explains how to install DC/OS 1.11 using the Azure Resource Manager templates.

+**Note:**
-**Tip:** To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community](http://join.marketplace.azure.com).
+- To get support on Azure Marketplace-related questions, join the Azure Marketplace [Slack community](http://join.marketplace.azure.com).

-**Important:** Upgrades are not supported with this installation method.
+- Upgrades are not supported with this installation method.

 # System requirements

 ## Hardware

 To use all of the services offered in DC/OS, you should choose at least five Mesos Agents using `Standard_D2` [Virtual Machines](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/), which is the default size in the DC/OS Azure Marketplace offering.

-Selecting smaller-sized VMs is not recommended, and selecting fewer VMs will likely cause certain resource-intensive services such as distributed datastores not to work properly (from installation issues to operational limitations).
+Selecting smaller-sized VMs is not recommended, and selecting fewer VMs will likely cause certain resource-intensive services such as distributed datastores to work improperly (from installation issues to operational limitations).

 ### Production-Ready Cluster Configurations ###